Tines Pages and Applications Bootcamp Guide

 Repeat the process for the last_name and the username fields.

-The last key to change is tools.
+The next key to change is tools.
 Select the text that says Github, and create a pill.
 You will use Tines’s JOIN function to change the list received from the page to a text field, specifying a comma as the delimiter of each element of the array.

 Copy in the following into the pill that you entered for Github: